midolee20/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls displays the content lists of the current directory
+changes the working directory to the user’s home directory